react-native-device-info/react-native-device-info/README.md

 <details>
   <summary>[android] - Unable to merge dex / Multiple dex files / Problems with `com.google.android.gms`</summary>

-`react-native-device-info` uses `com.google.android.gms:play-services-gcm` to provide [getInstance()][#getinstance].
+`react-native-device-info` uses `com.google.android.gms:play-services-iid` to provide [getInstance()][#getinstance].
 This can lead to conflicts when building the Android application.

-If you're using a different version of `com.google.android.gms:play-services-gcm` in your app, you can define the `googlePlayServicesVersion` gradle variable in your `build.gradle` file to tell `react-native-device-info` what version it should require.
+If you're using a different version of `com.google.android.gms:play-services-iid` in your app, which may be a subdependency of another google-play-services library, you can define the
+`googlePlayServicesVersion` gradle variable in your `build.gradle` file to tell `react-native-device-info` what version it should require.
 See the example project included here for a sample.

-If you're using a different library that conflicts with `com.google.android.gms:play-services-gcm`, and you are certain you know what you are doing such that you will avoid version conflicts, you can simply ignore this dependency in your gradle file:
+If you're using a different library that conflicts with `com.google.android.gms:play-services-iid`, and you are certain you know what you are doing such that you will avoid version conflicts, you can simply ignore this dependency in your gradle file:

 ```groovy